BagToad/GamerPals.xyz/content/docs/info/rules.md

 Absolutely zero tolerance for hate of any kind.

 ## 7. Don't obstruct moderation

 If you see any of our staff members actively moderating a channel, please stay out of their way until the situation has been resolved.
 Any members interjecting in active cases of moderation are only making the job harder for the GamerPals staff.

-Staff have the final say on moderation matters, i.e "rule lawyering" is not permitted.
-If you wish to lodge a general complaint about the conduct of the moderation team in a given situation, you may do so via a ticket.
-You do not need to do someone else's bidding on being treated unfairly in chat, and this will likely be perceived as interference by the moderation team.

 These rules try to cover as much as possible but unforeseeable situations could arise and will be up to the staff's discretion.